72nd/ipybudget/README.md

 This project aims to provide a library for creating budgets with [Jupyter Lab](https://jupyter.org/).

+## How ipybudget works

+All calculation is hidden away from the user in the library.
+By using Jupyter Notebooks the user can now define the budget as a Python data structure.
+By implementing the different IPython formatting methods, this data will be correctly displayed as a table in the Markdown, HTML and LaTeX output.
+Between the definitions there is space for additional informations.

 ## Motivation

 I frequently have to create budgets for Art/Movie projects.
 This normally means to fiddle around with more or less crappy spreadsheet files.
 This approach is not fundamentally wrong but comes in with major drawbacks: